mp911de/midi-relay/README.md

 =====================

 This tiny project allows you, to control a [ETHRLY16](http://www.robot-electronics.co.uk/htm/eth_rly16tech.htm) relay via Midi commands.
-Just start the class `de.paluch.midi.relay.Server` and adjust the config `config.properties`
+Just start the class `de.paluch.midi.relay.Application` with the local profile and adopt `application-local.properties`

 Then you can call following URL's to control the whole machine: